 If you are a self-employed sole proprietor or single member LLC, you also have another alternative.
-Federal Pandemic Unemployment Assistance expands eligibility for individuals who are typically ineligible for unemployment benefits, and federal Pandemic Unemployment Compensation provides an additional \$600 per week, on top of regular benefits, to all recipients of unemployment insurance.
-The program is set to expire at the end of July.
-You should submit your application on the website of your state unemployment authority.
+Federal Pandemic Unemployment Assistance expands eligibility for individuals who are typically ineligible for unemployment benefits, and federal Pandemic Unemployment Compensation provides an additional \$600 per week, on top of regular benefits, to all recipients of unemployment insurance for benefit claims for the weeks ending April 4 through July 25.
+(The \$600 federal supplement program has expired and the \$600 supplemental payment will not be applied to unemployment claims for periods ending after July 25, 2020, unless Congress acts to extend the program.)
+You should submit your application for unemployment assistance on the website of your state unemployment authority.
 Note that you cannot apply for Unemployment Assistance and use a Paycheck Protection Loan or SBA Economic Injury Disaster Loan (EIDL) to pay your own salary (though if you collect unemployment you could use the PPP loan or EIDL to pay other expenses).
-You can only apply to one of these programs to cover your salary.
+You can apply to only one of these programs to cover your salary.